fivance/WinFix/README.md

 This script ensures your machine is:
 - 🛡️ Hardened against telemetry
 - 🧹 Purged of bloatware, spyware
+- 🎮 With performance and stability in mind

 - 🧰 Windows Tweaks
   - ✅ Disable Telemetry